 and also at photogenius.org after graduation.
 You may purchase your individual cap and gown portraits at this time or online.
 If you would like a proof to be mailed to your home address, there will be a $5.00 sitting fee.
 Proofs and order forms will be mailed to each graduate's home address.
 If you

-have any questions, please call: 1.276.386.2547.
+have any questions, please call: 1.276.386.2547 or email

-Do I have to attend the
+Do I have to attend the commencement ceremony?

 While participation is not mandatory, we encourage all graduating students to attend.
-This is a time for you, along with your family and friends, to celebrate your accomplishment.

 Will I receive my diploma at

-the graduation ceremony?
+the commencement ceremony?

 Diplomas are not distributed at the commencement ceremony.
 Diplomas for fall, spring, and summer will be available for pick up in the Office of Admissions and Records approximately 4-6 weeks following each graduation semester.
 Email notifications will be sent to